 Take Kare Safe Spaces

-Operating every Friday and Saturday night, from 10.00pm till 4.00am at Sydney Town Hall (St Andrews Square) and Darling Harbour (Pyrmont Bridge)
+We operate every Friday and Saturday night, from 10.00pm to 4.00am at Sydney Town Hall (St Andrews Square) and reopening soon at Darling Harbour.

-We provide support to young people who are out and about in the city as well as anyone who may be in need of some help.
-Whether it’s helping someone get to public transport or reconnecting them with their friends, or handing out bottles of water the Take Kare Ambassadors will be helping young people get home safely.
+The program provides a range of support from basic to critical in its’ assistance to young people who are out and about in the city as well as anyone who may be in need of some help.
+Whether it’s providing essential first aid or helping someone get to public transport, reconnecting them with their friends, handing out bottles of water the Take Kare Ambassadors will be helping young people get home safely.